-Diseases in South-eastern Asia
+Diseases in South Asia

-There is a risk of insect or tick-borne diseases in some areas of South eastern Asia.
-This includes diseases such as Chikungunya, Leishmaniasis and scrub typhus.
+There is a risk of insect or tick-borne diseases in some areas of South Asia.
+This includes diseases such as chikungunya, Crimean-Congo haemorrhagic fever, leishmaniasis, scrub typhus and West Nile virus.

 - All travellers should avoid insect and tick bites day and night. - There are no vaccinations (or medications) to prevent these diseases.